Let’s go on a super science day out…I wonder what we’ll see?

-The Kielder Observatory is one of the best places in the country to stargaze and explore the skies.
-Kick start your starry adventure with Introduction to Astronomy – Navigating the Sky.
-Their informed team of Astronomers are here to help get you started with the basics.
-Suitable for the whole family, these events are designed to inspire people of all ages.
-Sessions include how to navigate the constellations, phases of the Moon, the Solar System, meteorites and telescope workshops!
+Kielder Observatory is one of the best places in the country to stargaze and explore the skies.
+Kick start your starry adventure with events suitable for the whole family.
+They are designed to inspire people of all ages.
+Sessions include an introduction to astronomy, how to navigate the constellations, phases of the Moon and the Solar System!
 Find out more.

 Thinktank Science Museum, Birmingham

 The Thinktank Science Museum is the perfect combination of education and fun all in one day out.
 Curious kids can discover the fast, investigate the present and predict the future!
-Join the Engineering team at Thinktank this summer and build your own world with Imagination Playground.
-Let your imagination run wild as you create your own dens, towers, castles, boats, planes, sofas or whatever else you can think of!
+On weekdays after 3pm entry costs just £3!
 Find out more.

 Museum of Science & Industry, Manchester

 Explore science and industry through fun and interactive exhibits and the 4D cinema.
 Learn about how tornadoes occur, how the human body works, how communication technology has developed over time and smell a Victorian sewer!
-Coming soon, Stephenson’s Rocket will return to Manchester for the first time in over 180 years!
-Opening to the public on Tuesday 25 September.
+Stephenson’s Rocket has returned to Manchester for the first time in over 180 years!
+Opening to the public until Sunday 8th September.
 Find out more.